New Biography of Rabbi Yehezkel Abramsky ZTL

 As soon as Rabbi Abramsky met Rabbi Chaim Soloveitchik, whose method of studying Gemara was then conquering the Yeshivot in Lithuanian, he immediately felt that this was the man who would become his teacher par excellence.
 He spent four months in Brisk, studying with R. Chaim, listening to his sermons, following his Halakhic decisions, his willingness to help any one in need and his insightful manner of handling communal affairs.

 Years later he would say that R. Chaim was the only person he had ever met who lived in awe of the Almighty 24 hours a day.
-Of course there were other people who were as G-d fearing as R. Chaim, he added, but in R. Chaim’s case this was obvious to everyone and there was no possiblity to be mistaken about it.
+Of course there were other people who were as G-d fearing as R. Chaim, he added, but in R. Chaim’s case this was obvious to everyone and there was no possibility to be mistaken about it.
 [The Chazon Ish expressed himself similarly about Rabbi Elhanan Wasserman: “He is a Jew who thinks of the Almighty all 24 hours of the day” — see Pe’er Hador 1966, vol. 1 p.
 278]… Rabbi Abramsky also used to say the world doesn’t know enough about the Chofetz Chaim’s greatness in Torah and about R. Chaim’s extraordinary piety.

 During his stay in Brisk, Rabb I Abramsky was a witness to Rabbi Chaim’s home, two rich members of the community came in and handed R. Chaim a closed envelope with money in appreciation of his having officiated at the wedding of their children.
 A little while later, while these men were still there, a poor man asking for a donation appeared at the door.
 R. Chaim took the still unopened envelope and gave it to the pauper.